macrocosm-os/data-universe/README.md

 ### 2) Data Desirability

-Data Universe defines a DataDesirabilityMap that defines which types of data are desirable (and which types are undesirable).
+Data Universe defines a DataDesirabilityLookup that defines which types of data are desirable (and which types are undesirable).
 Data deemed desirable is scored more highly.
 Data deemed undesirable is scored negatively.

-The DataDesirabilityMap will evolve over time, but each change will be announced ahead of time to give Miners adequate time to prepare for each update.
+The DataDesirabilityLookup will evolve over time, but each change will be announced ahead of time to give Miners adequate time to prepare for each update.

 ### 3) Duplication Factor